We are Water Benders

 Saturating the staves in hot water makes them pliable for subsequent bending ("raising") of the barrel into it's traditional bilge shape.

-The “hot tub” soaking removes, softens and rounds out the tannins during the “soak”.
+The “hot tub” soaking removes, softens and rounds out the astringent tannins during the “soak”.

 How do Tannins effect my product?

 Tannins (tannic acid) can impart a sharp note to the products aged in barrels.
-This is not a simple marketing claim: the pH of the water increases and becomes more acidic and the water becomes black over the course of the process.
+This is not a simple marketing claim: the pH of the water decreases and becomes more acidic and the water becomes black over the course of the process.
 Reduced tannins enhance mouthfeel and lengthen the finish.
-The tannins are leached out of the surface of the oak by this soaking process.
+The tannins are leached out of the surface of the oak by this hot water soaking process.

 These combined processes do NOT submit the oak staves to stresses common to commodity fire bent barrels.